KillingSpark/HowLogindWorks/Readme.md

 For this to work libinput needs to get access to the device files.
 But libinput does not depend on logind.
 So how does that work?

 Libinput doesn't care about sessions and whatnot, it just cares about getting device-input from the kernel to the user of the library.
-It does provide a convenient notion of `seats` from udev which allows the user to get events from the whole seat instead of handling all devices separatly.
+It does provide a convenient notion of `seats` from udev which allows the user to get events from the whole seat instead of handling all devices separately.

-It makes the user open a devices themselves, side-stepping the whole permission problems and handing them to the user of the library.
+It makes the user open a device themselves, side-stepping the whole permission problems and handing them to the user of the library.
 The user needs to provide a function called `open_restricted` which returns a filedescriptor for a given device path.
 This way we can integrate logind support without libinput directly depending on logind.